National Security, Defense and Intelligence

 Holland & Knight's National Security, Defense and Intelligence Team uses its in-depth understanding of government operations and political perspectives, combined with significant knowledge of our clients' unique and evolving needs, to advance their strategic objectives before U.S. national security and defense agencies, including the 17 member agencies of the U.S. Intelligence Community, as well as before Congress.
 Our interdisciplinary team has extensive hands-on experience in national security, defense and intelligence-related issues to help ensure representation tailored to and capable of resolving each client's legal and policy needs.

 Our lawyers and policy professionals understand the legal and policy framework in which national security issues arise, as well as the government processes in which sensitive decisions are made.
-Our team includes the former general counsel of the Office of the Director of National Intelligence (ODNI) and former senior officials of both the U.S. Department of Homeland Security (DHS) and U.S. Department of Justice (DOJ), including former U.S. Attorneys, a former assistant secretary of DHS and DHS acting general counsel.
+Our team includes the former general counsel of the Office of the Director of National Intelligence (ODNI) and former senior officials of both the U.S. Department of Homeland Security (DHS) and U.S. Department of Justice (DOJ), including former U.S. Attorneys, and the former deputy general counsel of DHS.
 In addition, our team includes two former members of Congress and a former House Armed Services Committee minority staff director, all of whom have firsthand experience with the National Defense Authorization Act (NDAA) and appropriations process.

 The team focuses on representing clients who regularly operate in and support the national security and defense sectors, as well as clients whose activities typically fall outside the government sphere but may require assistance with national security issues.
 For example, we regularly counsel clients on issues associated with: